Oh My Food Recipes

 • Take the dough out and cover the dough with a wet cloth.
 Let it rise around 30-45 minutes at room temperature.
 My trick to speed up dough rising time is to preheat the oven at 200F then turn off.
 After that, put the dough in the oven and cover with a wet cloth.

 • In a saucepan put milk, butter, egg, sugar, custard powder and cornstarch into a saucepan and mix it well.
-Then, turn on the fire small to medium and keep stirring until it thickens.
+Then, turn on the fire small and keep stirring until it thickens.
 Wait until it cools off then roll like a ball.

 • In this steamed custard bun recipe, I doubled the filling because I love more custard filling in the buns.
 Therefore, it yields around 12 smaller or 10 bigger nai wong bao.